What is it? Who gets it? How do I know if I’ve heard it?

 After a time of temporary commitment, typically three to five years, during which the mutual discernment continues, a member may request permission to profess her final vows.
 Formation continues in the ongoing journey of deepening of the call to Dominican life in service to the Mission.

-Check out our YouTube channel or Facebook page for more videos and find us on social media at the links below!
+Visit our YouTube channel or Facebook page for more videos and find us on social media at the links below!